University Libraries has the computing and printing services you need to get your assignments or research projects done.

 Electrical outlets and USB plugs for charging personal devices are available throughout our libraries, including right on the furniture on the first floor of Waldo Library.
 Various device chargers are available for check out at the Service Desk.

 Campus wireless networks are available throughout the Libraries.
-Students, faculty and staff can connect laptops or other devices to the WMU Secure networks.
+Students, faculty and staff can connect laptops or other devices to the WMU Secure network.
 Visitors can access the wireless network using WMU Guest.
 The Guest wireless network does not require a password.

 Quota printing is available in all University Libraries locations.
 If you are a WMU student, faculty member or staff member signed in to a workstation with your BNID, your document is sent to a queue when you print.
 Go to any release station to release your print from the queue and print your document.
 Visit Lab Printing for complete details.